 Garnet hanging from the bottom.
 The earrings have 5mm round faceted garnets that match well.
 They look so pretty together and I know they are worn with love!

 Would you like to order a pendant and earring set, or discuss setting alternative stones in this popular “gingko leaves” setting?
 Send me an email and we can start the creative process together.

-This sterling silver pendant makes a grand statement of color and texture within, peaking the viewer’s interest and enticing them to have a closer look.
-I have suspended an 8×6 oval faceted Rhodolite garnet over a shield shaped Tigilite stone.
-The purple garnet embraced in a solid Sterling Silver frame compliments the internal colors of this unusual Tigilite fossil (tigilite is a trace fossil in limestone).
-The Blind bail on this pendant will accommodate a 4mm chain. (chain sold separately)
+A grand statement of color and texture, this sterling silver pendant peaks the viewer’s interest and entices them to have a closer look.
+Embraced in a solid Sterling Silver frame, the faceted Rhodolite purple garnet compliments the internal colors of this unusual Tigilite fossil (tigilite is a trace fossil in limestone).
+The Blind bail on this pendant accommodates a 4mm chain. (chain sold separately)

 The half arch Sterling Silver piece is studded with 14 kt Yellow Gold and swings around a pierced-out golden rotating orb, making a very kinetic pendant.
 To me, it gives the impression of a sun dial or of a planet spinning on it’s axis, with the spinning sphere and it’s arch that moves from left to right.
 Price $180.

 Make it a set with this necklace and earring combo